Featured image: SIMAGIC GT NEO

 The wheel shares many components with its track racer sibling and brings a very detailed, comfortable feel to the simulator.
 The button caps can be changed and there’s an array of options to make onboard adjustments on the fly.
 For a simple-looking wheel, it’s packed full of features.

-I found it a joy to race with and the Artura Pro (USB) is now my 2024 favourite sim racing wheel.
+I found it a joy to race with and the Artura Pro (USB) is now my favourite sim racing wheel.
 I go into far more depth on this device in my review, so please take a look!

 Cube Controls F-Core

-Finally available, the F-Core, from Cube Controls represents a slight change in Cube Controls’ manufacturing and pricing ethos.
-Notably, at the entry-level, a switch to a composite material for the shifter paddle bodies on the rear of the wheel.
+Finally available, the F-Core, from Cube Controls represents a slight change in Cube Controls’ manufacturing and pricing ethos, notably, at the entry-level, a switch to a composite material for the shifter paddle bodies on the rear of the wheel.
 It’s cheaper too.

-But perhaps, more significantly, Cube Controls have made their entry-level wheel (which will probably replace the Formula Sport, in my opinion) a Bluetooth-compatible gaming device, meaning their wireless technology is no longer reserved for Simucube owners.
+But perhaps, more significantly, Cube Controls has made their entry-level wheel (which will probably replace the Formula Sport, in my opinion) a Bluetooth-compatible gaming device, meaning their wireless technology is no longer reserved for Simucube owners.
 This wheel is compatible with any wheelbase, mounted via their Universal Hub to any 70mm PCD QR hub.

 The Cube Controls F-Core sim racing wheel offers a range of features borrowed from its more expensive siblings.
 The front plate is the classic Cube Controls design, made in glossy carbon fibre, with a thickness of 4mm.

-The hand grip compound of the F-Core has been improved with a combination of silicon and rubber to offer an even better level of grip than their previous versions.
+The hand grip compound of the F-Core has been improved with a combination of silicon and rubber to offer an even better level of grip than its previous versions.
 It feels smooth and silky but with an effortless grip, particularly when you’re wearing gloves.

 The grip-to-grip wheel length is 290mm, with a maximum diameter of 43.00mm.

 The F-Core is compatible with all formula-style quick-release hubs (3 bolts, 1-inch and 70mm PCD) (sold separately), with a straight-back QCONN USB charging connector for ease of use.
-The LiPo battery offers up to 40 hours of use, with a high capacity 2000 mAh onboard battery.
+The LiPo battery offers up to 40 hours of use, with a high-capacity 2000 mAh onboard battery.
 Integrated charging electronics prevent overcharging/undercharging, and connection and battery status LEDs indicate the wheel’s charging status.

-The Q-CONN magnetic connection cable (provided) is very secure and will easily stay connected to the PC, with an on/off pushbutton on the backside of the wheel for convenience.
+The Q-CONN magnetic connection cable (provided) is very secure and will easily stay connected to the PC, with an on/off push button on the backside of the wheel for convenience.
 The F-Core is VR-friendly (no display!), with a weight of 895g.

-Moza Vision GS (VGS)
+Moza Vision GS (VGS) – end of life, but still excellent

 The Vision GS (or, VGS) is Moza’s first foray into a more sophisticated level of construction.
-It’s a “feature-rich” wheel and priced at the high end – something that typically Moza is not known for.
+It’s a “feature-rich” wheel and priced at the high end – something that Moza is not known for.

 Let me show you the attention to detail on this $749.00 / £749.00 sim racing wheel: